eyedeekay/firefox.profile.i2p/LINUX.md

 ### Docker Setup (Linux, probably OSX and possibly Windows?)

+Linux and Mac OSX users can run the browser within a Docker container.
 This image uses an entirely un-official upstream image of the Tor Browser Bundle from Dockerhub, also authored by me.
 Should you wish to build it yourself, instructions can be found below.
 However, if you wish to run the i2p Browser from the Docker Hub and have i2p installed on the host, you may simply: